 Even at the rate things are progressing, I hope and pray that you are lucky enough to not know someone with the coronavirus.
 Sadly, that’s not the case for me.

-My friend from high school is currently battling it.
+On March 21st, I found out that my friend from high school is currently battling it.
 And she’s been sharing information, advice, and tips over the last couple of days because she wants everyone to be informed.
 I’m not giving her name, as requested, but she wants us all to hear relevant information, and also understand the seriousness of the situation (if you don’t already).

 I know many of us have underlying health issues, including me, so consider this our PSA to keep you all well and healthy. 🙂